Powerlearnproject/se-assignment-day-2-git-and-github-Cynthia-M-M/README.md

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
- >Steps involved in setting up new repository?
+ >Steps involved in setting up new repository
   - creating github account by navigating through the browser, typing github.com if already have sign in and navigate to the repository tab.
   - click 'New' to create a repository.
   - enter desired repository name and description is optional.
   - choose visibility if you want your project to be open to all select public and if otherwise choose private.
  - Initialize README which is optional and can be used to write documentation.
  - add a .gitignore file which is optional and helps in excluding unnecessary files.
   - choosing a licence which is optional but helps in usage rights.
   - then Click 'create Repository' to  finish the setup.
+>some of the important decisions to be made
+  - Repository visibility.
+  - the need for a README.
+  - If to use a .gitignore file.
+  - whether to select a license.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?